 The origination of mortgages not only drives the growth of MUA as described above, but leverages the Company's origination platform, which has a large fixed-cost component.
 As more mortgages are originated, the marginal costs of underwriting decrease.
-Increased origination satisfies demand from its institutional customers and produces volume for the Company's own securitization programs.
-In 2022, the Company's single-family origination decreased by 17% compared to 2021.
-The Company believes this is the result of slowing real estate markets following the unsustainable growth experienced early in the pandemic when interest rates were at historical lows.
-As mortgage interest rates rose beginning in the first quarter of 2022, housing affordability diminished, and housing activity declined significantly.
-The commercial segment performed relatively well despite the changing market conditions.
-Total commercial volumes were \$9.6 billion compared to \$9.7 billion in 2021, a decrease of 1%.
-On a combined basis (residential and commercial), overall new origination in 2022 decreased 12% year over year.
+Increased origination satisfies demand from institutional customers and produces volume for the Company's own securitization programs.
+In 2023, the Company's single-family origination decreased by 7% compared to 2022.
+The Company believes this is the result of a relatively uncertain interest rate environment in the year which curtailed housing purchases.
+Comparatively, higher housing prices, resulting from the low mortgage rates during the pandemic, also had an impact as buyers and sellers struggled to determine the fair values for properties.
+The commercial segment continued to perform well despite changing market conditions.
+Total commercial volumes were \$13.0 billion in the year compared to \$11.8 billion in 2022, an increase of 11%.
+On a combined basis, overall origination in 2023 decreased 2% year over year.